launching a model

 Enabling/disabling mixers

-By default, mixers are active in all flight modes.
 To restrict a mixer to just a subset of flight modes, open the mixer menu and edit the Flight Modes field, ticking the flight modes in which the mix should be active.
 The flight modes are shown by their priority ('D' for default, '1', '2', '3' etc.).
-The mix will be inactive (ignored) in flight modes which are not selected.

 Mixer active in FM3